nodejs/node/doc/api/http2.md

 When an `Http2Stream` instance is destroyed, an attempt will be made to send an `RST_STREAM` frame will be sent to the connected peer.

-Once the `Http2Stream` instance is destroyed, the `'streamClosed'` event will be emitted.
+When the `Http2Stream` instance is destroyed, the `'close'` event will be emitted.
 Because `Http2Stream` is an instance of `stream.Duplex`, the `'end'` event will also be emitted if the stream data is currently flowing.
 The `'error'` event may also be emitted if `http2stream.destroy()` was called